Taliesin268/rimes-compendium/content/Bestiary/Emberachnid.md

 Emberachnids are spider-like drones discovered within the [[Silver Canopy]].
 Though resembling large arachnids in form, they exhibit a hollow anatomy and collapse into dust upon death.
 Their brittle frames seem more construct than creature, though no mechanical elements have been observed.

+They are made from the flesh of [[Wildfire]], and act as her children.
+They make a chittering noise when receiving commands from Wildfire, and most move toward or away from a specific spot (the hive).
 > [!rime]
 > [[Ezekial Corvis|Zeke]] referred to them as "autonomous drones," suggesting the adventuring party may know more about their nature than I do.
 >